Church of God, an International Community

 Conclusion

-It is fairly hard to prove a negative, thus it is hard to nail down doctrine within COGaic.
+It is fairly hard to prove a negative, thus it is hard to nail down certain doctrine within COGaic.
 COGaic teachings seem to be vague beyond certain basics (professed belief in the Bible, Jesus, Sabbath, etc.).
-If they have booklets that do this better than their magazines, I am unaware of this.
+If they have many booklets that do this better than their magazines, I am unaware of this.
 My basic belief is that those in it accept most doctrines that the old WCG had, however, they do not seem to mind their lack of emphasis on pubic proclamation of the gospel or COGaic's lack of doctrinal clarity.
 To me, that is a lukewarm approach.

 My belief, however, is that COGaic's efforts to proclaim the gospel to the world as a witness could best be described as not hot.
 Its claim to believe scripture for doctrine is not cold.
-(For an incident in 2009 that seems to demonstrate a certain lukewarmness on COGaIC's part, please see COGaIC and LCG on Stem Cells.)

 It is my opinion that none who believe that they should support the COG that meets the two criteria that HWA interpreted that Jesus set for the Philadelphia era of the COG would stay in COGaic once they really understood the truth, but since many are still confused, there may be some (or even many) like that in COGaic.
+Those interested in the group truly striving to be the most faithful should consider the Continuing Church of God.

-Thus it appears that, at least in emphasis, COGaic differs from those once in WCG all used to consider to be "the faith that was once for all delivered for the saints" (Jude 3).
-COGaic just another group, with its own unique reason to be separate.
+It appears that, at least in emphasis, COGaic differs from those once in WCG all used to consider to be "the faith that was once for all delivered for the saints" (Jude 3).
+COGaic just another group, with its own unique reason(s) to be separate.

 Although some have said that the doctrinal differences among the Churches of God are insignificant, this author believes that the lack of gospel proclaiming fruits should be a major concern to any who once believed they were part of the Philadelphia portion of the Church of God.